-For the C{s} group, Point 3 is any point of the symmetry plane non-collinear with Points 1 and 2
+For the $C_s$ group, Point 3 is any point of the symmetry plane non-collinear with Points 1 and 2

-For the C_i group, no CARD 5 is required, which means go to LINE 6 For C{nv} point groups, the generator σ_v plane is the (X, Z) plane of the local frame.
-For C{nh} point groups, the generator σ_h plane is the (X,Y) plane of the local frame.
+For the Ci group, no CARD 5 is required, which means go to LINE 6

+For $C{n\nu}$ point groups, the generator $\sigma{\nu}$ plane is the (X,Z) plane of the local frame.

+For $C{nh}$ point groups, the generator $\sigma_h$ plane is the (X,Y) plane of the local frame.

 For dihedral groups, the generator C'2 axis is the X-axis of the local frame.
 The perpendicular to the principal axis of rotation passing through the third point defines a direction called D1.
 If DIRECTION = PARALLEL, the X-axis of the local frame coincides with the direction D1.
+If DIRECTION = NORMAL, the X-axis of the local frame is the perpendicular common to D1 and to the principal axis, passing through the intersection point of these two lines.
+Thus D1 coincides in this case with the negative Y-axis.

-If DIRECTION = NORMAL, the X-axis of the local Note: For any group except C1, a single blank card may replace LINE 4 and LINE5, if the local frame coincides with the master frame.
-This assumes that Z is the principal axis, X is the two-fold axis (if any), (X,Z) is the σ_v plane (if any), (X,Y) is the σ_h plane (if any), etc.
+Note: For any group except C1, a single blank card may replace LINE 4 and LINE5, if the local frame coincides with the master frame.
+This assumes that Z is the principal axis, X is the two-fold axis (if any), (X,Z) is the $\sigma_v$ plane (if any), (X,Y) is the $\sigma_h$ plane (if any), etc.